Our commitment at a glance

 Focus on customers

-96% of Neopost's customers say they are satisfied according to the latest global survey conducted in 2016.
+97.5% of Neopost's customers say they are satisfied on Mailing and Document Systems according to the latest global survey conducted in 2018.

 Satisfying our customers means above all listening to their concerns and providing them with all our support to meet their needs.
 This is one of the Group's core values.
 As a trusted partner, we want to provide them with a high quality service and we offer them the best possible support in the definition and implementation of appropriate solutions.
 With this in mind, Neopost has put in place an effective customer-listening approach based on two waves of annual surveys in order to regularly evaluate the quality of its products and the level of its services.
 The reasons for satisfaction and dissatisfaction of our customers are thus analyzed and highly targeted improvement programs are set according to the needs of the different markets.